How much does a $150,000 car wash bond cost in California?

-As of January 1, 2014, the California Department of Industrial Relations’ Division of Labor Standards Enforcement requires car washes in the state to post $150,000 surety bonds prior to conducting business.
+The California Department of Industrial Relations’ Division of Labor Standards Enforcement requires car washes in the state to post surety bonds prior to conducting business.
+Applicants with a strong credit report could qualify for rates as low as $1,500.

 If you’re ready to become bonded quickly, easily and accurately, call SuretyBonds.com at 1 (800) 308-4358 or click here to fill out an online bond request form now.
 You’ll be connected with an expert surety specialist who will walk you through each step of our fast and easy bonding process.